drmartinezrabert/EcoSysEM/README.md

 ```python
 ThP.getDeltaG0r(deltaG0f, mRxn)
 ```
-Compute standard Gibbs free energy of reaction from the standard Gibbs free energy of formation of substrate and products.<br>
+Compute standard Gibbs free energy of reaction from the standard Gibbs free energy of formation of substrates and products.<br>
 Return a n-dimension array with the values of standard Gibbs free energy of reactions.<p>
 **Parameters:**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **deltaG0f : _ndarray_** <br>